Quizzle-Team/Quizzle/README.md

 It's lacking many features rn, like file upload and account creation*

+Build Command: `docker compose build`
+Run Containers : `docker compose up`

+If you make a change and it isnt registering, try running `docker compose build --no-cache`.
+This WILL take longer to build(!)

 **I forgot to mention, no, adoman is *NOT* a backdoor account, its a test teacher account, its adoman:adoman**